210503-Reston-NET/Collection-P2/README.md

 ## Collection P-2 - DogNHome
 ### Overview
-This website is made to help Dog Lovers meet and socialize their dogs with other similar dog lovers as well as find dogs in need of adoption.
+This website is made to help dogs in need get adopted.
+All dog lovers alike can socialize on our forums.
 Users can browse through a selection of adoptable dogs, and find a future pet that is close to home.
 They can create lists to organize their options, as well as take surveys to create customized lists for their perfect pet.

 ### Tables
   - Dog data, to keep track of reference to adoptable dogs